 Hosted football before: Yes

-Main use: Home of NFL team Dallas Cowboys
+Main use: Home of the NFL team Dallas Cowboys

 Roof: Yes, retractable